-5.3) Future Work
+5.4 Future Work

-• There are large number of patients present in intensive care units and hence, the need for continuous observation is also required.
+- There are large number of patients present in intensive care units and hence, the need for continuous observation is also required.
 The current technology development can help to develop the automated ECG monitoring system that allows the system for continuous heart signal monitoring capabilities.
 By automating the ECG monitoring process, the most updated information for all patients are made available at all times and avoided the delays treatments.
-It is also can intended to give support to the current health care environments.

-- The characteristics of the wave features for the ECG analysis can be extended to the other form by using a better or other hybrid algorithms to evaluate the selected features which suitable for many types of heart disease detection. - The quality of accuracy, sensitivity and specificity of ECG analysis can be improved by adding more input databases in the training samples, so that the system are able to learn more and train the system to identify the signal accurately. - The diagnostic accuracy of Neuro-fuzzy classifier model which combined the neural network adaptive capabilities and the fuzzy logic qualitative approach also can be improve by combining several Neuro-fuzzy classifier in input data training stage. - The performance of accuracy and training time for classifying the heart disease of ECG analysis systems that widely done in MATLAB software can be improved by embeds the system in the Field Programmable Logic Arithmetic (FPGA).
+It is also can intended to give support to the current health care environments. - The characteristics of the wave features for the ECG analysis can be extended to the other form by using a better or other hybrid algorithms to evaluate the selected features which suitable for many types of heart disease detection. - The quality of accuracy, sensitivity and specificity of ECG analysis can be improved by adding more input databases in the training sample, so that the system are able to learn more and train the system to identify the signal accurately. - The performance of accuracy and training time for classifying the heart disease of ECG analysis systems that widely done in MATLAB software can be improved by embeds the system in the Field Programmable Logic Arithmetic (FPGA).
 In the code development, more accurate algorithms rates should be used.